Marketing91

 Features of Business

-Business can be of different types, including different products and different industries and also include a variation of products and services or a combination of both.
+Businesses can be of different types, including different products and different industries, and also include a variation of products and services or a combination of both.

-In spite of such huge variation and the magnanimity of the businesses, there are few basic features which are common to every business.
-Foreign review the features of business
+Despite such huge variation and the magnanimity of the businesses, there are a few basic features that are common to every business –

 #1.
 Economic growth